Frequently Asked Questions

 A: We look for candidates with strong managerial skills and leadership potential.
-Students admitted in the past few years have typically had three years of work experience, but all applicants will be evaluated.
+Students admitted in the past few years have typically had some work experience, but all applicants will be evaluated.
 Experience adds value to one's contributions in class, it provides a stronger context for learning, and most importantly, it will put you in a better position toward achieving your post-MMH career goals.

 Q: May I transfer graduate-level credits from other institutions to the MMH program?

 A: No. All students are required to complete the MMH curriculum through Cornell University.